 Mission World Aid has feedback reports from its overseas partners.
 MWA requires that all recipients report details of the aid distribution.
 The forms are signed by the senior partner of the recipient organisation and countersigned by a senior official from a separate organisation e.g. World Vision, or a government official.
 In this way MWA can vouch for the integrity and accountability of the work.
 MWA requests feedback from Australians who have visited the organisations with whom it has partnered, and team members also visit from time to time.

 Click here for more about our overseas partners.

 Aid is sent to needy people of all ethnicities and religious beliefs e.g. aid to Israel is distributed to both Jews and Arabs.
 MWA aims to alleviate suffering at grass root levels where there is the most need.
 In sending aid MWA does not seek to be condescending towards the poor in other nations but to respect them in their struggle against tyranny and corruption, poverty and famine, disaster and injustice.

 The work of MWA is non-denominational and is carried out by a team of volunteers using leased premises at Aldgate for the collection, sorting and packing of humanitarian aid.
-There are no salaried positions – every dollar donated is directed towards the purchasing of aid and sending of the shipping containers.
+There are no salaried positions – apart from minor administrative expenses, virtually every dollar donated is directed towards the purchasing of aid and sending of the shipping containers.

 The objectives of MWA include:

 Working for the relief of poverty, disease and illiteracy among the peoples of the world;